cybersecurityworks553/log4j-shell-csw/README.md

 # Log4j Simple Exploit
 A Proof-Of-Concept Exploit for ***CVE-2021-44228*** vulnerability.

-Log4j, which is used to log security and performance information, impacts upwards of 3 billion devices that use Java across a variety of consumer and enterprise services, websites and applications, as well as medical devices and supporting systems.
+Log4j, which is used to log security and performance information, impacts upwards of 3 billion devices that use Java across a variety of consumer and enterprise services, websites and applications, as well as medical devices and supporting systems.<br>
 ***Note: This is not a "point and click" exploit.
 The initial trigger payload will be generated, but injecting it into the appropriate place (i.e. HTTP header/chat/etc.) will be up to the user.***

 ## Prerequisite's